kmwtechnology/lucille/doc/site/content/en/docs/getting-started/cookbooks/rss_cookbook.md

 Your pipeline name can be whatever you want.
 For our URL, we chose CNBC's RSS feed.

-3. Define what stages we would like to use to process our documents from the feed:
+3. Now we define what stages we would like to use to process our documents from the feed.
+To give context as to what these stages are doing:

+News items in an RSS feed often have some article metadata, and then a link to the actual meat of the article in HTML as a field.

+- The fetchURI stage allows us to grab the actual content of our associated news article.
+- The ApplyJSoup stage parses that content into fields that will exist in addition to our article metadata from the RSS feed.
+These fields include the body, bullet points, and the header.

 ```hocon
 pipelines: [